abdullahemad12/Cranberry-Btree/README.md

 Return value: returns a pointer to the clone of the Cranberry Tree struct.

+<b>2. void cbt_detach_clone(cranbtree_t* cbt, void* (* copy_object)(void*));</b>

+Description: Detaches a cloned cranbtree_t and use copy_object (If not NULL) to create new copies of the objects stored in the cranbtree and stores the new objects instead of the old ones.
+Note that, after calling this function, insert, update, delete, destroy will not treat this cranbtree as a clone any more and will be applied normally.
+It has no effect when called on an already detached cranbtree or a normal cranbtree.

+parameter:
+- cranbtree_t* bt: pointer to the cranbtree structure.
+- void* (* copy_object)(void*): a pointer to a function that takes void* and returns void*.
+The function should expect an object stored in the tree as a paramter and return a void pointer pointing to a new copy of that object.

+**Note**: that cbt_detach_clone will still be applied to the tree even if copy_object is NULL; However, it will not copy any objects and it becomes the responsibility of the user to make sure that destroy will not cause a double free memory corruption.

 <b>2. void cbt_insert(cranbtree_t* bt, int key, void* object);</b>

 Description: inserts an object into the tree with a search key "key".